Helping you grow closer to God

 Ask financial people.
 Pastors are one of the worst credit risks.
 And if they don’t have their act together, with regard to money, what in the world is happening in the churches?

 How many of you have done business with a Christian – fish on the card, fish on the car – and have had a terrible experience?
-Right?
-It’s almost like you see the fish on the card, you’re thinking, I’m not – ah, ooh, ooh, baby.
-I’m just looking for someone honest, and you sign the contract, because – I’m just not sure – wonder why he put that there?
+It happens, even in the Church.

 He says, “The wrong uses of wealth – ” warning number one – don’t hoard it.
 Warning number two – don’t steal it.
 He goes on.
 Warning number three – this is about how we spend the money that we have.
 And here, he says, “Don’t waste it.”
 Don’t waste it.